Albert Hague: Career

 Hague's Broadway musicals include Plain and Fancy (1955), Redhead (1959), Cafe Crown (1964), and The Fig Leaves Are Falling (1969, with lyrics by Allan Sherman).

 Famous songs he wrote include "Young and Foolish", "Look Who's in Love" and "Did I Ever Really Live?"
 He was the composer for the TV musical cartoon How the Grinch Stole Christmas and some songs in the 2000 musical version.
 He also was an actor, most notably on the TV series Fame, where he played Benjamin Shorofsky, the music teacher.
 It was a part he originated in the film of the same name.
-Hague also played a small role in the movie Space Jam (1996), as the psychiatrist that the Professional Basketball players go to when they lose their "skill".
+Hague also played a small role in the movie Space Jam (1996), as the psychiatrist that the professional basketball players go to when they lose their "skill".

 Hague and his wife Renee occasionally presented a cabaret act, first as "Hague and Hague: His Hits and His Mrs." and later, in 1998, under the title "Still Young and Foolish".
 They played at Carnegie Hall, the Cinegrill in Los Angeles, and Eighty Eight's in Manhattan.

-Hague was a member of The Lambs where he often taught musical theater to members.
+Hague was a member of The Lambs where he often taught musical theatre to members.